Two Sergeants of General Custer

 Two Sergeants of General Custer (I due sergenti del generale Custer) is a 1965 Italian Spaghetti Western comedy film directed by Giorgio Simonelli starring the comic duo Franco and Ciccio.
+The plot tells the story of two Union soldiers of Sicilian origin, Ciccio and Franco, who are imprisoned and accused of desertion during the American Civil War.
+However, luck suddenly shifts to their side when the Union army requires them for a spy mission.